Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-03/index.md

 ## Task #2 - resolve private endpoint

 First, get your KeyVault name.
-KeyVault name is unique, so the name of the KeyVault will be different for you.
+KeyVault name is unique, so the name of your's KeyVault will be different.
 You can get the name using the following command:

 ```powershell
 az keyvault list -g iac-ws5-rg --query '[].name' -o tsv